spacemeat/humon/README.md

 Any Unicode code points can be in any comments.
 Humon doesn't require your comments to contain any particular information.
 Because they have meaning to humans, they are not discarded by the parser; see below.

 **Annotations are their own thing, and exist out of band.**
 Annotations are the only sort of special syntax-y feature of Humon.
-The first working versions of the format didn't include them, but as I used Humon in those early days, I found that I wanted a convenient shorthand that sort of *jumped out of the structure* to provide context data, or specify certain rare conditions.
+The first working versions of the format didn't include them, but as I used Humon in those early days, I found that I wanted a convenient shorthand that was agnostic to the structure to provide context data, or specify certain rare conditions.
 Something formal and machineable, but that also didn't force modifications to the structure in place and were never strictly necessary.
 I settled on annotations.

-Every node can have any number of annotations, which appear *after or within* the node--specifically, *after* any token belonging or associated to a node.
+Every node can have any number of annotations, which appear *after or within* the node--specifically, *after* any token belonging to or associated to a node.
 The trove can have them too, if an annotation appears before any other objects.
 Annotations begin with an `@` symbol, followed by either one key:value pair, or a dict of key:value pairs:

     [
         nostromo @ movie-ref: alien